pywbem/pywbemtools/docs/pywbemclicommands.rst

   See :ref:`pywbemcli class associators --help` for details.
-* **references** to get the class level reference classes or classnames for a class defined by the CLASSNAME argument in the default namespace or the namespace defined with this subcommand displayed in the defined format.
+* **references** to get the class level reference classes or classnames for a class defined by the CLASSNAME argument in the default namespace or the namespace defined with this command displayed in the defined format.
 If successful it displays the classes/classnames in the :term:`CIM model output formats` (see :ref:`Output formats`).
 If unsuccesful it an exception..
 This returns the class level references,not the instance references.
 The :ref:`Instance